Enrolling in courses:

 Internships: We offer graduate internships in French, German or Spanish (LAN 525) from 3 to 12 credits, as an elective option.

 Application and Procedures: Contact the Graduate Coordinator for procedures and details.
-For admission to the graduate programs you will need to go to the Graduate Studies Page and complete the following:
+For admission to the graduate programs you will need to go to the Graduate School Page and complete the following:

 Exit requirements: the choice of an exit capstone project of a specialized written and oral exam, or a research project, or portfolio of three projects, defended at an oral exam with the faculty.Consult options with Graduate coordinator.